fconstancias/metabaRpipe/README.md

-This pipeline is an `R`, `phyloseq` oriented pipeline to analyse metabardocing data using `dada2` and based on the following tutorials: [https://f1000research.com/articles/5-1492](https://f1000research.com/articles/5-1492), [https://benjjneb.github.io/dada2/tutorial.html](https://benjjneb.github.io/dada2/tutorial.html).
+This pipeline is an `R`, `phyloseq` oriented pipeline to analyse raw metabardocing data using `dada2` and based on the following tutorials: [https://f1000research.com/articles/5-1492](https://f1000research.com/articles/5-1492), [https://benjjneb.github.io/dada2/tutorial.html](https://benjjneb.github.io/dada2/tutorial.html).

 Cite this package **in addition** to the developers of `dada2` and the other packages you used in the pipeline *i.e.*, `DECIPHER`: